• SearchSearch

 Best Things to Do in Hue, Vietnam with Kids

 This imposing complex in Hue’s old town was the seat of the ruling Nguyen Dynasty — Vietnam’s last — throughout most of the 19th century.
-One of seven UNESCO World Heritage Sites in the country, it sprawls over several square miles.
+One of the country’s eight UNESCO World Heritage Sites, it sprawls over several square miles.
 Elaborate gates mark what once were important points of entry for varied classes of royalty and citizens, while a fortified stone wall and a moat enclose the remains of palaces, outbuildings, workers’ quarters, a lavish temple (still in use), a library, a theater, gardens and more.
 The Forbidden Purple City, the emperor’s inner sanctum, presides over the core.

 Women's Gate in Hue, Vietnam